sharikak54/sharikak54.github.io/_cases/airplane_airplane_swapped.md

 Description TODO

-Two airplanes that are the same color.
-Distinguished from the <a href="airplane_airplane_swapped.html">different-colored airplane case</a>.
+Two differently-colored airplanes.
+Distinguished from the <a href="airplane_airplane.html">double-airplane case</a>.